plausible/website/_posts/2024-05-15-whats-a-marketing-funnel-and-how-to-use-it-to-optimize-your-website-conversions.md

 There are other dedicated tools that not only help with tracking a funnel, but also natively building the associated web pages, email campaigns, forms, etc. with it.
 While they are convenient, you’ll need to put all your eggs in one basket as you will be building web pages, email campaigns, and doing analytics, etc. from the same platform.
 And most likely compromise the privacy of your customers as well.
 Research well and use them accordingly.

-Tip: Don’t forget to assign monetary values to revenue-relevant goals, within the tool you are using.
+Tip: Don’t forget to [assign monetary values to revenue-relevant goals](https://plausible.io/docs/ecommerce-revenue-tracking), within the tool you are using.

-No matter what you pick to build and analyze your funnels, our best tip would be to maintain your personal spreadsheet on the side.
+No matter what you pick to build and analyze your funnels, our tip would be to maintain your personal spreadsheet on the side.
 That’s where you can sync goals and strategies with different funnels, conduct your qualitative analyses, maintain historical data, connect other marketing data points, get a comprehensive view and understanding of marketing, sales, and product strategies, and take sidenotes.

 ## How to optimize marketing funnels?